raorben/seabird_tracking_atlas/README.md

 # *****************************
 ## FUNCTIONS for the California Current Telemetry Atlas
-## Original Codes written by Bill Henrey
+## Original Codes written by Bill Henry
 ## Adapted into functions & scripts by Rachael Orben
 # *****************************